hazelweakly/hazelweakly.me/src/_resume/cv.md

 ::: cv

-Experienced engineer specialized in developer experience and distributed systems, with a focus on blending theory with pragmatism while embracing empathy.
+Experienced and influential engineering leader, specialized in developer experience, observability, and distributed systems, with a focus on organizational change, holistic efficiency, and driving cross-functional business results in a sustainable manner.

 :::